What Is the NATS National Apprenticeship Training Scheme?

 Leaders prioritising sustainability and advocating social responsibility in their business structures stand out as individuals who are above business profitability.
 They project that their firm supports something more precious and for a bigger purpose.

-This way, leaders are not just setting an example for their consumers, employees, or stakeholders but are also attracting best-in-class talent who are keen on working with organizations that cater to their value systems.
+This way, leaders are not just setting an example for their consumers, employees, or stakeholders but are also attracting best-in-class talent who are keen on working with organisations that cater to their value systems.

 Use case- Did you know?
 IKEA has committed to becoming climate-positive by 2030.
 It has installed over 1.5 million solar panels and operates more than 500 wind turbines